Rules on entering the European Union (EU) with dogs, cats and ferrets

-- Every animal needs to be identified by a clearly readable tattoo or by a microchip (this has been mandatory for newly identified animals since 3 July 2011, Technical requirements for transponders (PDF, 31 KB, not barrier-free)) and
+- Every animal needs to be identified by a clearly readable tattoo or by a microchip (this has been mandatory for newly identified animals since 3 July 2011, Technical requirements for transponders (PDF, 31 KB, File does not meet accessibility standards.)) and

 - proof of valid immunisation against rabies must be furnished in the animal health certificate.
 At all events, care must be taken that the vaccination must not be performed before attaching the microchip in order to guarantee that the rabies vaccination can be clearly and unmistakably attributed to the animal.
 The period of validity of vaccine protection is based on the information provided by the manufacturer.
 If in doubt, please ask your veterinarian.
 A primary vaccination must be administered at least 21 days before the border is crossed.

 - Entry is conditional on the animals being accompanied by a person responsible for the animals.
 The accompanying person must provide a declaration in writing stating that the animal's movement is not intended for sale or a change of hands.

 - Entry may only be made in a direct manner.
 If the animals pass through non-listed countries during transportation, the keeper or his agent must certify in a self-declaration that the animal did not have any contact with animals susceptible to rabies in transit and that it did not leave the means of transport or the airport.

 If the country of origin is not listed and the rabies situation there and its monitoring is thus unclear or alarming, the following conditions also apply:

 - Prior to entry, the animals must be subjected to a blood test for antibodies against rabies.
 This test must have been performed at least 30 days after vaccination and at least three months before entry.